InaGeedicke/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a post doctoral associate at the University of Florida in Dr Diane Rowlands lab.
 My research interests include urban ecology, management strategies and plant ecophysiology.
 During my career I had the opportunity to work in different anthropogenically influenced ecosystems, i.e. managed heathlands, wetlands in proximity to urban development and agricultural landscapes.
 I am interested in the impact of human development and involvement on natural systems, their diversity and their physiology.